Alkaline battery: Leaks

-Disposal
+Recycling and disposal

-Since alkaline batteries were made with less mercury beginning in 1996, alkaline batteries are allowed to be disposed of as regular domestic waste in some locations.
-However, older alkaline batteries with mercury, and the remaining other heavy metals and corrosive chemicals in all batteries (new and old), still present problems for disposal—especially in landfills.
-There is also the issue of simplifying the disposal of batteries by excluding them all from domestic waste, so that the most toxic batteries are diverted from general waste streams.
+Alkaline batteries made prior to 1996 may contain mercury, and are considered hazardous waste.
+Despite no longer containing mercury, alkaline batteries still contain other heavy metals and corrosive chemicals, which can cause problems in landfills.
+The batteries can cause fires or explosions, which can threaten the safety of sanitation workers.
+Batteries in landfills can leach toxic chemicals into the soil and water.
+Recycling also reduces the amount of new materials and energy needed for batteries and other products, reducing environmental damage from mining and other production.

 Disposal varies by jurisdiction.
 For example, the state of California considers all batteries as hazardous waste when discarded, and has banned the disposal of batteries in domestic waste.
 In Europe, battery disposal is controlled by the WEEE Directive and Battery Directive regulations, and as such alkaline batteries must not be thrown in with domestic waste.
 In the EU, most stores that sell batteries are required by law to accept old batteries for recycling.